Research Support Fund

 How much is CBU allocated?

 CBU’s Research Support Fund allocation is calculated based on the amount of Tri-agency funding awarded in the three most recent years for which data are available.
-CBU’s allocation of research support funds for the 2023-2024 fiscal year totaled $454,225 and were expended under five categories as follows:
+CBU’s current allocation of Research Support Funds for the 2026-2027 fiscal year is $599,968 and will be distributed across the following categories: